xmppjs/xmpp.js/README.markdown

 * Use node.js conventions, especially `EventEmitter`, ie. for write buffer control
 * Fast parsing, `node-expat` was written with this library in mind
-* Support for both XMPP clients and components
+* Client support for both XMPP clients and components
+* Optional server infrastructure with `Router`
 * After authentication, leave trivial protocol bits to the user (later we could offer helpers for entity capabilities hashing, etc)